 The tools listed are not listed in exact chronological order or in order of importance as both may vary between projects.

-Within each phase are visual aids of the roadmap showing the typical inputs and outputs expected.
+Within each phase are visual aids of the roadmap showing the typical inputs and outputs.
 Clicking on the phases above will lead further into tutorials and materials on each topic.

 These are simplified lessons that are adequate for most projects.
 Not all topics for a Six Sigma/Lean program are shown as they are virtually infinite and evolving.